f3mi/DTS-developer-challenge/APPROACH.md

 I chose a modern client-server architecture with these key components:

 - **Backend**: Node.js/Express REST API with PostgreSQL database
+  - Implements an API-oriented architecture for code organization
+  - Models using Sequelize ORM for data structure and business logic
+  - Controllers handling request processing and response generation
+  - Routes organized by resource for clear API structure

 - **Frontend**: Vue.js 3 single-page application with Composition API
 - **State Management**: Pinia stores for frontend state
 - **Authentication**: JWT-based authentication with secure token handling